 The Shih Tzu is a very small dog with a long, soft coat that can be either fluffy or short and curly.
 It has small, erect ears and a long snout.
 The tail is docked to prevent chipping of the tip in high winds.

-The Shih Tzu breed of dog was originally bred in China for hunting small game.
+The Shih Tzu dog breed was originally bred in China for hunting small game.
 The Shih Tzu is a tiny, elegant dog.
-They are very active and playful and make great pets for people who want a small, loyal friend.
+They are active and playful and make great pets for people who want a small, loyal friend.

-Shih Tzu dogs are very friendly and outgoing, but they can be shy with strangers.
+Shih Tzu dogs are very friendly and outgoing but can be shy with strangers.
 They love to play ball, catch frisbees, and run around the yard.
 They love to cuddle and happily sit on your lap or curl up on your chest.

 Shih Tzus are very intelligent and easily trained.
-They can be stubborn at times, so you will have to work hard for their attention.
+Sometimes, they are stubborn, so you must work hard for their attention.
 They have a high-pitched voice and a habit of barking at the slightest sound.

 Grooming